Scholarship Information for Continuing Students

 College of Health & Human Sciences Scholarship Process

-- The college's online scholarship application will be made available on December 10, 2012.
+- The College's online scholarship application will be made available on December 10, 2013.

-- If you are using a PC, use Internet Explorer to fill out the Scholarship Application.
+- If you are using a PC, use Internet Explorer to complete the Scholarship application.

-- If you are using a MAC, use Safari to fill out the Scholarship Application.
+- If you are using a MAC, use Safari to complete the Scholarship application.

 - You need to use a high speed connection (dial up and wireless are problematic).

-- To restart the counter and save your answers, click the Save button at the bottom of the screen.
-Only applications that have all of the required answers complete will be submitted for consideration.
+- To restart the counter and save your answers, click "Save" at the bottom of the screen.
+Only applications that have all of the required answers completed will be submitted for consideration.

 Academic Unit Scholarship Process